raul23/search-ebooks/README.rst

 Search ebook metadata
 ---------------------
-Search for the string "confront|treason|journal" but only for those ebooks that have the "fiction" **and** "play" tags:
+Search for the regex "confront|treason|journal" in ebook contents but only for those ebooks that have the "fiction" **and** "play" tags:

 .. code:: bash